eignnx/dynarray/README.md

 # dynarray
-A generic dynamic array implementation in C.
+A generic dynamic array implementation in C. A dynarray of type `T` can be passed to any function that operates on vanilla `T` arrays.

 ## Example Usage